 If it’s not about winning, then why do we compete?

 As eisteddfod season is fast approaching, we get lots of questions (especially from our newest troupe families) about why we participate in dance competitions rather than just showcases and community events.
-Read on to see why we believe dance competitions have a multitude of positive learning experiences to offer
+Read on to see why we believe dance competitions have a multitude of positive learning experiences to offer our dancers.

 To get recognition for your hard work.

 Dancers spend hours on end working on technique, strength, flexibility and learning choreography in the classroom.
 Often, parents and friends don’t know how much work actually goes in to see the results!
 Competitions can be a wonderful atmosphere for students to get the recognition they deserve in a public setting.
 Although placings never matter, you can’t deny that it feels good to make it to the top 5!